Douglas City, California: History

 The Natural Bridge (associated more with Hayfork than Douglas City) was the site of the Bridge Gulch Massacre in March 1852.
 Trinity Sheriff William H. Dixon and a number of men set out to catch the individuals (thought to be Wintu Indians) who killed a well-liked local butcher by the name of J. R. Anderson.
-There should be a note of sarcasm that most white men who died by the hands of Native Americans were “well-liked” or “well-known”.
 The posse never found the assailants of Anderson, but after two days of tracking, did find another (and much larger camp) of Wintu Indians at the natural bridge.
 They attacked in the early morning hours and killed nearly every man, woman, and child.
 Accounts vary, but the numbers usually trend toward 150 killed with one to three children surviving.

 The streams and hillsides of the area suffered during the Great Flood of 1862.
 Gold panning and hydraulic mining continued.
 By 1864, the river bars around Douglas City had produced over $1,000,000 of gold, an enormous sum in 1864 dollars.
 The first Post Office in Douglas City started in 1867.

 Until 1857 all transport to and from Douglas City was by foot, mule or horse.
 When a private road was built through the area, four-horse stagecoaches ran from Weaverville through Douglas City to Redding Creek, Brown's Creek and Hayfork Valley.
 In 1863 locals formed the Douglas City Rifles to combat the Wintun; none of their raids caused bloodshed.
 In 1859, Theodore Eldon Jones (later the first Trinity County Superior Court Judge) started the short-lived Douglas City Gazette newspaper.
 Renamed Trinity Gazette, it stopped publishing in 1861 as people left the area for the American Civil War and new gold diggings in Idaho.